mui/material-ui/docs/data/system/getting-started/usage/usage.md

 </Box>
 ```

-### Problem solved

-The system focus on solving 3 main problems:

-**1. Switching context wastes time.**

-There's no need to constantly jump between the usage of the styled components and where they are defined.
-With the system, those descriptions are right where you need them.

-**2. Naming things is hard.**

-Have you ever found yourself struggling to find a good name for a styled component?
-The system maps the styles directly to the element.
-All you have to do is worry about actual style properties.

-**3. Enforcing consistency in UIs is hard.**

-This is especially true when more than one person is building the application, as there has to be some coordination amongst members of the team regarding the choice of design tokens and how they are used, what parts of the theme structure should be used with what CSS properties, and so on.

-The system provides direct access to the value in the theme.
-It makes it easier to design with constraints.

-## The `sx` prop
+### The sx prop

-The `sx` prop, as the main part of the system, solves these problems by providing a fast & simple way of applying the correct design tokens for specific CSS properties directly to a React element.
-The [demo above](#demo) shows how it can be used to create a one-off design.
+MUI System's core utility is the `sx` prop, which gives you a quick and efficient way to apply the correct design tokens directly to a React element.

-This prop provides a superset of CSS (contains all CSS properties/selectors in addition to custom ones) that maps values directly from the theme, depending on the CSS property used.
+This prop provides a superset of CSS (i.e. it contains all CSS properties and selectors in addition to custom ones) that maps values directly from the theme, depending on the CSS property used.
-Also, it allows a simple way of defining responsive values that correspond to the breakpoints defined in the theme.
+It also simplifies the process of defining responsive values by referring to the breakpoints defined in the theme.

-For more details, visit the [`sx` prop page](/system/the-sx-prop/).
+Visit [the `sx` prop page](/system/the-sx-prop/) for complete details.

+### Responsive demo

+The following demo shows how to use the `sx` prop to apply custom styles and create a complex UI component using the `Box` wrapper alone.
+Resize the window to see the responsive breakpoints:

+{{"demo": "Demo.js", "bg": true, "defaultCodeOpen": true}}

-### When to use it?
+### When to use MUI System

+The `sx` prop is best suited for applying one-off styles to custom components.

-- **styled-components**: the API is great to build components that need to support a wide variety of contexts.
+This is in contrast to the styled-components API, which is ideal for building components that need to support a wide variety of contexts.
 These components are used in many different parts of the application and support different combinations of props.
-- **`sx` prop**: the API is great to apply one-off styles.
-It's called "utility" for this reason.

-### Performance tradeoff
+### Performance tradeoffs

-The system relies on CSS-in-JS.
+MUI System relies on CSS-in-JS.
 It works with both Emotion and styled-components.

-Pros:

-- 📚 It allows a lot of flexibility in the API.
-The `sx` prop supports a superset of CSS.
-There is **no need to learn CSS twice**.
-You are set once you have learn the standardized CSS syntax, it's safe, it hasn't changed for a decade.
-Then, you can **optionally** learn the shorthands if you value the save of time they bring.
+#### Pros

+- 📚 The `sx` prop uses a superset of CSS, so the syntax will be immediately familiar to you if you know CSS already.
+  It also offers (optional) shorthand definitions that can save you time if you put in a little work to learn them upfront.
+  These are documented in the **Style utilities** section of the primary navigation to the left.
-- 📦 Auto-purge.
-Only the used CSS on the page is sent to the client.
-The initial bundle size cost is **fixed**.
-It's not growing with the number of used CSS properties.
+- 📦 The System auto-purges, so that only the CSS that's used on the page is sent to the client.
+  The initial bundle size cost is fixed—it doesn't get any larger as you add more CSS properties.
   You pay the cost of [@emotion/react](https://bundlephobia.com/package/@emotion/react) and [@mui/system](https://bundlephobia.com/package/@mui/system).
-It cost around ~15 kB gzipped.
+  The total size is ~15 kB gzipped.
-  If you are already using the core components, it comes with no extra overhead.
+  But if you are already using a Core component library like Material UI, then it comes with no extra overhead.

-Cons:
+#### Cons

-- The runtime performance takes a hit.
+- Runtime performance takes a hit.

   | Benchmark case                    | Code snippet          | Time normalized |
   | :-------------------------------- | :-------------------- | --------------- |